albertobelloni/TestBeam/README.md

 accomplished by running the _make\_fitter\_plots.C_ macro.
 Again, instructions are provided in the top part of the macro.

-Together with the plots, a text file with some fit results, _text\_results.txt_, is saved.
+Together with the plots, a text file with some fit results, _yield\_results.txt_, is saved.
 Let us now run the multi-Gaussian fitter, and collect in the same file the results of the other two <p.e.> estimators, before copying it to the DN-18-007 directory.